Spring 2025

 (OS) ONLINE SYNCHRONOUS: Synchronous class meetings resemble traditional on-campus in-person classes in that students must be (virtually) present at the same time.
 Though they are conducted virtually, synchronous classes meet in real-time.
 Students must commit to scheduled class times and sign onto their virtual learning platform on a set schedule

-College Now students are permitted to enroll in only one CUNY course per semester.
+College Now students are permitted to enroll in only one course across CUNY campuses per semester.

 (IP): FULLY IN-PERSON COURSES: